iclavera/meta-mb/README.md

 ```

 Set S3_BUCKET_NAME in experiment_utils/config.py to your bucket name

+Finally add doodad and the meta-mb repositories to your PYHTONPATH.

 ## TODO:
 Add all the existing algorithms and the run scripts